jaredasch/hax4snax/README.md

   b) Navigate to https://www.food2fork.com/default/user/register?_next=%2Fuser%2Fapi, create an account, generate an API key, and insert it into f2fapi.txt

 5. Run app.py

 ```
 (tm) $ python app.py
 ```

-6. Navigative to `localhost:5000` on your web browser
+6. Navigate to `localhost:5000` on your web browser